theslater11/SengLinks-HR-App/writeup.md

 While the "averages.png" and "maximums.png" graphs visualize typical values in our time-series data of heart rates and subsequently describe similar trends, the "stdevs.png" graph visualizes the standard deviations, which results in a graph with less apparent trends.
 In the context of heart rate, what does the standard deviation describe?

 The numerical distance of each individual value from a selected value that best represents the center of the dataset.
 By individually comparing each value to this 'standard', we can chart how much the data varies from point to point.
+This is what is represented on the chart, rather than the data itself, and why the

 ## Question 3